-Once you get your feet wet with a lesson, it’s time to venture out on your own and there are several nice places to bodyboard around Oahu.
+Once you get your feet wet with a lesson, you can do it on your own by renting a board for the day and try bodyboarding on several beaches on Waikiki and around the island of Oahu.

 The breaks are nice and easy on most days which is perfect for beginners.
 The beach can be a little crowded in the morning due to the sport courts, park and restaurants nearby, but at sunset, it empties out.

 Lessons are offered on the beach like on Waikiki beach, but because this beach is further along the strip, there are less people in the water.
 A great alternative to beach across the Duke statue.